Claire Fryer MBACP

-I welcome and work with clients who have a variety of reasons for seeking counselling, such as anxiety, depression, low self esteem, midlife crisis, addictions and issues around eating.
+I welcome and work with clients who have a variety of reasons for seeking counselling, such as addictions, anxiety, depression, low self esteem, insomnia and issues around eating.
 I also have particular experience working with bereavement and loss, having trained with and worked for Cruse Bereavement Care for two years.

 My theoretical perspective comes from the humanistic framework.
 This means I draw on ideas from Gestalt, TA and Person-Centered Therapy according to the individual needs of each client.

 I am insured and a registered member of BACP (the main regulatory body for counselling in the UK) and I am mindful of their ethical framework.

 Areas of counselling I deal with

 - Carer support

 - Drug abuse